deepakachu5114/dynamic-recsys/README.md

 # Assumptions (and sensible guesses)
 1. Fluency is something the user develops over time by speaking constantly.
-The best practice for this would be make the user read out text in a guided manner (Like in the learn section of stimuler, where the user reads out something and the words turn green as the user is reading out.)
+The best practice for this would be make the user read out text in a guided manner.
 2. Vocabulary, is also something that comes with time, the user is more likely to learn a word when we show them how and where to use it
 3. Pronunciation can be practised by repeating the mispronounced words.
 4. Grammar mistakes are the best data source we can have since many utterances, albeit being about completely different topics, can have a grammatical error in common.